wbchristerson/pixel-art/README.md

 ### Remaining Issues
-* When the mouse remains clicked down and is moved around, the intermediate pixels are not colored, making it time consuming to color entire regions of pixels in the same color.
+* When the mouse remains clicked down and is moved around, the intermediate pixels are not colored, making it time-consuming to color entire regions of pixels in the same color.
 I could try to use the hover pseudo-class somehow for this, but have not considered this in detail.
 * It would be nice if there were a way for the user to save his/her design without having to resort to taking a screen shot and then cropping the image in a photograph editor.